 Pakistan is strategically located to become Asia’s premier trade, energy and transport corridor.
 It is also the gateway to the energy rich Central Asian States, the financially liquid Gulf States and the economically advanced Far Eastern tigers.
 This strategic advantage alone makes Pakistan a marketplace teeming with possibilities.

 2. Population and workforce

 Fifty five percent of our population is below the age of 19, which bodes well for long- term sustainable economic growth.
-Pakistan has a strong middle class, which is presently around 63 million.
+Pakistan has a strong middle class.
 A large part of the workforce is proficient in English, hardworking and intelligent.
-Pakistan possesses a large pool of trained and experienced engineers, bankers, lawyers and other professionals with many having substantial international experience.The consumer market in Pakistan is growing at a very fast pace as reflected by tele-density which has now reached 125 million.
+Pakistan possesses a large pool of trained and experienced engineers, bankers, lawyers and other professionals with many having substantial international experience.The consumer market in Pakistan is growing at a very fast pace as reflected by tele-density which has now reached more than 150 million.

 3. Economic Outlook

 In the global financial crisis, Pakistan’s economy has shown resilience to the shocks and has maintained global and regional patterns and has performed better than some of the neighboring countries.
-The World Bank Report of 2013 confirms that Pakistan ranks ahead of Russia, Indonesia, Brazil, India and Philippines.
-Furthermore in the report of “ease of doing business” Pakistan has ranked at 107 out of 185 countries ahead of both India and Bangladesh in the region.
-Pakistan is poised to grow at 6 % plus in the next 2-3 years based on strong structural reforms program
+International Reports of repute have shown that Pakistan ranks ahead of regional countries.

 4. Investment Policy